Caravan insurance in NSW

 - New for new.
 With the rise of luxury holiday parks and caravans, as well as pop-up glamping tents throughout NSW, more and more of us have new and expensive caravans.
 If this is the case, it's worth safeguarding yourself with a new for new policy in case something goes wrong.

 - General contents.
 Consider the white goods, furniture and valuables inside your caravan and ask yourself if your content cover is enough.
+Theft and fires are among the most common ways caravans are damaged in NSW, so could be worth protecting.

 - Modifications and accessories.
 If you've modified your caravan or trailer, it's crucial to check whether this is covered.
 Solar panels are becoming an increasingly popular addition to caravans due to the sunny weather in NSW.
 You can purchase additional cover for this.
 Similarly, in most cases, annexes fall under optional cover.